-Pixie Turner is a nutritionist (ANutr) and science communicator.
-She graduated with a First Class degree in Biochemistry, and went on to complete a Masters in Nutrition with Distinction.
+Pixie Turner is a registered nutritionist (RNutr), BACP-accredited psychotherapist and science communicator.
+She graduated with a first class degree in biochemistry, and went on to complete a Masters in Nutrition with Distinction.
 She is the brains behind the ‘Pixie Nutrition’ social media accounts, which aims to encourage a healthy relationship with food and debunk nutrition misinformation online.
-In addition, she has been featured as a nutrition expert on BBC and Channel 5, and in publications such as Red, the Evening Standard, Grazia, the Telegraph and more.
+In addition, she has been featured as a nutrition expert on the BBC and Channel 5, and in publications such as Red, the Evening Standard, Grazia, the Telegraph and more.

 Our obsession with being healthy and living forever has driven us to push our bodies to the absolute limits, but still every year we’re being told how unhealthy we are as a population.
 Despite a wealth of information at our fingertips, there are still so many things we get wrong about food and health.

 The No Need To Diet Book explains the reasons why diets and over exercising don’t work; the problems with eating for aesthetic goals; the science behind orthorexia, food anxieties and emotional eating, and other unhealthy habits formed by misinformation.
 This book challenges our misconceptions about what is healthy, and get to the heart of it using evidence-based science.

 The healthy eating market continues to thrive, with authors like Joe Wicks seeing record-breaking sales for accessible healthy eating books.
 In recent months, however, there has been a backlash against certain healthy lifestyle brands, particularly those without scientific qualifications who promote ‘clean eating’.
 The Wellness Rebel explores the aftermath of this, looking at where balanced healthy eating will go next and how we can get back to evidence-based basics and enjoy eating well.